madelinerys/CS546-Final-Project/README.md

 1. Check to verify that you now have a database called `jerry` (the code name for our project).

+1. You will need an internet connection to run the app.
+It uses two external web sites through makeshift APIs (screen scraping), to pull down betting lines and final scores.

 # Running the app

 Note: The app was tested using Chrome on a Windows PC.